Constitution & Rules

 a) When a Club in membership changes its Secretary, or when a Club Secretary changes his address, it shall be their responsibility to notify the Hon.
 General Secretary, in writing, within three days of the change.

-b) When after the fixtures have been printed, it is found necessary for a team or teams to alter their match night, it shall be the responsibility of the Club Secretary to notify, by pro-forma (to be obtained from the League Secretary), all visiting clubs that the change will affect.
-Club Secretaries receiving such notification must return the tear-off slip within seven days.
+b) When after the fixtures have been printed, it is found necessary for a team or teams to alter their match night, it shall be the responsibility of the Club Secretary to notify all visiting clubs that the change will affect.
+Club Secretaries receiving such notification must acknowledge within seven days.
 Failure to do so will be considered a legitimate reason for claiming the match points.
 Return to Top>

 a) Clubs shall register their players on the block registration form supplied by the League.
 If the Executive Committee decides a player has been registered incorrectly it shall inform the Club involved and amend the registration form accordingly.

-c) Additional registrations should be made by letter only, to the Hon.
-Registration Secretary, to be received by 12 noon on the day of the player's first match.
-The requisite registration fee must be enclosed.
-Any team playing an ineligible player or unregistered player shall forfeit that player's points and be liable to a fine of £2.00.
+d) Additional registrations should be made in writing to the Hon.
+Scorecard Secretary, to be received by 12 noon on the day of the player's first match.
+The requisite registration fee must have been sent to the Hon.
+Treasurer.
+Any team playing an ineligible player or unregistered player shall forfeit that player's points.

-e) No registration can be affected after the 1st January, without its first being referred to the Executive Committee.
+f) No registration can be accepted after the 1st January, without it first being referred to the Executive Committee.

-f) The registration remains effective until after the Annual General Meeting for the relevant playing season.
+g) The registration remains effective until the Annual General Meeting for the relevant playing season.

 b) Failing consent of his Club Secretary the player shall have the right of appeal to the Executive Committee.
 Return to Top>

-a) The Secretary of each Club shall list its registered players, nominating 3 or more for the team in which are to play in the coming season (i.e. 1st A, B, etc.).
+a) The Secretary of each Club shall list its registered players, nominating 3 or more for the team in which they are to play in the coming season (i.e. 1st, A, B, etc.).

 b) Players should be nominated as close as possible to their normal ranking on ability within the Club.
 Where a player is nominated for a team well below his standard (starred player) Committee sanction must be sought.
 A starred player is not allowed to play up for a higher team.